 Would you like to experience exciting pediatric, obstetric, and medsurg clinical rotations at an outstanding short term acute care hospital in Richmond, Roanoke, or Salem, Va.?
 If so, one of the distant clinical sites might be something for you to consider.

 Download the application and carefully follow the directions for completion and submission.
-Applications for fall 2014 and spring 2015 Distant Clinical Sites semesters are due March 15, 2014.
+Applications for Spring 2015 Distant Clinical Sites semesters are due Friday, February 20, 2015.

 St. Mary's Hospital, located in Richmond's West End, has served the population of Central Virginia since 1966.
 Liberty University Nursing Students have had the unique opportunity to experience clinicals in this setting since the fall of 2008.
 St. Mary's is well known for: